-About Me
+About Linden

 As a social worker, my training emphasizes the powerful role that social and environmental factors play in mental health.
 Therapy doesn’t happen in a vacuum, and I believe it’s impossible to provide effective therapy without considering the whole person.
 Race, class, gender, sexual orientation, neurodivergence, disability, body size, and other aspects of personal identity shape my clients’ lived experiences in crucial ways.

 In addition to my clinical experience, I’ve advocated for the rights and well-being of marginalized communities in both nonprofit and government settings.
-My professional background includes roles promoting access to reproductive and sexual healthcare, HIV/AIDS care, and environmental justice.
+My professional background includes roles promoting access to reproductive and sexual healthcare, HIV/AIDS care, and environmental health.

 My Approach